 Example 3:

-Let's take another example to illustrate the use of the wctob function in C++.
+Let's consider another instance to demonstrate the functionality of the wctob function in C++.

 #include <bits/stdc++.h>